Motorcycle Swingarm Optimization

 A motorcycle swingarm is a key component of the rear suspension of a motorcycle.
 Decreasing the volume and thus the mass of the swingarm will directly affect the speed, acceleration, and handling of the motorcycle.
-For this project, the swingarm was optimized to decrease the total volume of the structure while staying within acceptable ranges for maximum stress and deformation.
+For this project, the swingarm underwent parametric optimization to achieve a 66.21% reduction in weight (safety factor of 3.41), while limiting vertical deflection to ensure a relatively stiff and response design.

 A preliminary model was generated in Solidworks to replicate the basic features of a motorcycle swingarm including the main pivot, the shock mounting holes, and a hole for the rear axle.